hajdusp/raptor/README.md

 Main goals of this project:
-- create an HTML starter template for different projects fast, without any build tools
+- create an HTML / SHTML starter template for different projects fast
 - easily integrate the html components and styles later into your application

 Managing releases: